VILA-Lab/DRAG/README.md

 ## Usage

-1. Create a .env file containing the private keys for all the LLMs that will be utilzied for evidence and graph generation.
+1. Create a .env file containing the private keys for all the LLMs that will be utilized for evidence and graph generation.

 ```bash
 GROQ_KEY='abc'